Staircase Patterns in Hirzebruch Surfaces: Introduction

 Note that the coefficient of $z$ in this equation is determined by the shape of the moment polytope: $1-b^2$ is its normalized volume, while $3-b$ is the affine length of its perimeter.
-The function $b\mapsto \acc(b)$ is $2$-to-$1$ in general and takes its minimum value $a_{\min} = 3+2\sqrt2$ at $b = 1/3$, the only positive rational value of $b$ that is known to admit a staircase (\cite[Thm.1.16]{AADT}); see Fig.~\ref{fig:1}.
+The function $b\mapsto \acc(b)$ is $2$-to-$1$ in general and takes its minimum value $a_{\min} = 3+2\sqrt2$ at $b = 1/3$, the only positive rational value of $b$ that is known to admit a staircase; see Fig.~\ref{fig:1}.
+We say a staircase is \textbf{ascending} (resp. \textbf{descending}) if its steps have increasing (resp. \textbf{decreasing}) $z$-coordinates.

 Another key point proved in \cite{AADT} is that when $H_b$ has a staircase, there is no obstruction at its accumulation point, i.e.